 Good-to-Go Guide and Toolkit

 Prepare for the additional barriers faced by unmarried couples and families who don’t meet traditional definitions here.

 Did You Know?

 You do not need a lawyer to fill out an advance directive.
-Your advance directive forms become legally valid as soon as you sign them in front of the required witnesses.
+In most states you simply need to sign them in front of the required witnesses.